Maui Now : Maui Entertainment, Arts, Community, August 18-24

 Nolan, credited with the birth of “Jawaiian,” a fusion of Hawaiian and reggae music, is known for his song “Coconut Girl” and was honored in 2014 by the state of Hawaiʻi with a “Lifetime Achievement in Music” and was a recipient of the Hawaiʻi Academy of recording Arts highest award, The Lifetime Achievement Award for 2019.

-His fourth album, Aloha Spirit, was a Nā Hōkū Hanohano Award nominee for Best Contemporary Album of the Year in 2018.

 For more information including tickets, go to mauiarts.org.
-The MACC Box Office is not open for window transactions but is open night of show for will call pick up.
+The MACC Box Office is not open for window transactions but is open on the night of show for will-call pick up.
 Online orders utilize print-at-home ticketing to facilitate touchless transactions.
 Tickets may also be downloaded to electronic devices for scanning upon entry into the venue.
-The Box Office is available for inquiries by email or phone (808-242-SHOW) Tuesday through Friday, 10 a.m. to 4 p.m.
+The Box Office is available for inquiries by email or phone 808-242-7469 Tuesday through Friday, 10 a.m. to 4 p.m.

 Maui Sugar Museum tour